 Council Member Montoya asked about the gate near the cattle guard and why it was taken down by UDOT.
 Staff did not know.
-Received an email about the museum building and the estimates for repairing the building seemed low.
-City Manager Reeves stated that was because it did not include the updates to seismic standards.
+She indicated that she received an email from the State Historical Department about the museum building in which they provided a preliminary estimate for repairing the building.
+The preliminary estimate amount seemed low.
+City Manager Reeves stated that he believed it was because it did not include the updates to seismic standards.

-Council Member Rowley asked when drop box and email access stopped and City Manager Reeves stated that on January 7th, 2020 access would be cut but all emails would be forwarded to whatever email that they desired.
+Council Member Rowley asked when Dropbox and email access stopped and City Manager Reeves stated that on Inauguration Day access would be cut but all emails would be forwarded to whatever email that they desired.